leketech/Digitalthpy/README.md

 # Digitaltherapist
-This is an online chatbot that gives relief to psychological conversations with clients
+This is an online chatbot that gives relief of psychological conversations with clients